AdobeDocs/campaign.en/help/v8/connect/ac-at.md

    ![](assets/target_6.png)

 1. Follow the same procedure for the remaining redirect offer.
-For more on this, refer to this [page](https://experienceleague.adobe.com/docs/target/using/experiences/offers/offer-redirect.html#experiences).
+For more on this, refer to this [Adobe Target documentation](https://experienceleague.adobe.com/docs/target/using/experiences/offers/offer-redirect.html#experiences){target="_blank"}.

 ### Create audiences {#audiences-target}